 Rapid Fire is our mid game priority as we'll be starting to take down those towers and start building our main damage items.

 25% Attack Speed.
 UNIQUE Passive: Enhanced Movement 2.
 These are the standard boots for any AD carry.
 They are relatively cheap tier 2 boots.
-It is up to you whether or not you wish to complete Boots of Speed into Berserker's Greaves before you get your Infinity Edge (not upgrading your boots will allow you to get Infinity Edge faster).
+It is up to you whether or not you wish to complete Boots into Berserker's Greaves before you get your Infinity Edge (not upgrading your boots will allow you to get Infinity Edge faster).

 80 Attack Damage, 25% Critical Strike Chance.
 UNIQUE Passive: +50% critical strike damage.
 This is an absolute MUST on any AD Carry.
 The 80 attack damage and 25% critical strike chance are highly beneficial to your DPS.
 THIS is the backbone of your build.
 A good goal to set yourself is to get Infinity Edge by the 20 minute mark.